heuristicus/strands_navigation/topological_rviz_tools/README.md

 ![Annotated rviz_tools image](images/00_annotated.png)

+You can move nodes around by clicking the arrow at the centre of topological nodes and dragging.
+The ring around the node allows you to change the orientation of the node.
+You can delete edges using the red arrows in the middle of edges.

+The following sections give a little more detail about to tools and panel labelled in the image above.

 ### 1. The edge tool

 Use this tool to create edges between nodes.
 Left click to select the start point of